TuxVinyards/qqX/README.md

 ## " quickemu quickget X terminal project "

-1.6.02 introduces a new Custom Boot system that can run Arm64, Risc-V and others.
+1.6.02 introduced a new Custom Boot system that can run Arm64, Risc-V and others.

-Plus a couple of UI tweaks and minor bug fixes.

-See the new Wiki pages <https://github.com/TuxVinyards/qqX/wiki/Custom-Qemu-boot-parameters>

-Expect Wiki pages to be added for release 1.7.01 over the next few days.

-This new release is good to go though :rocket:
+Release [1.7.01](https://github.com/TuxVinyards/qqX/releases/tag/1.7.0.02) has lots of new interface features and is now good to go :rocket:

-Also fixes the minor 1.6 installer glitch, that some may have noticed.
+It also fixes the minor glitch in the 1.6 installer that some may have noticed.
 Apologies if you were affected.

+However, explanation [Wiki](https://github.com/TuxVinyards/qqX/wiki) pages do need to be added over the next few days before going to general release.

+To upgrade from 1.6, make sure 'BetaUpdates' are enabled in the qqX main settings.

 ## Quickemu Virtual Machine Manager - A Safe and Powerful TUI